mvc1009/DBFinder/README.md

 # DBFinder
 DBFinder is a useful reconnaissance Red Team tool used for discovering databases through the internet.

->This tools is made for educational purpose!
+>This tool is made for educational purpose!
 A bad usage of this tool is not allowed...

 <p align="center">
 <img src="src/banner_dbfinder.png">